DjangoGirls/tutorial/deploy/README.md

     $ git push heroku master

+> __Note__: This will probably produce a *lot* of output the first time you run it, as Heroku compiles and installs psycopg.
+You'll know it's succeeded if you see something like `https://yourapplicationname.herokuapp.com/ deployed to Heroku` near the end of the output.

 ## Visit your application

 You’ve deployed your code to Heroku, and specified the process types in a `Procfile` (we chose a `web` process type earlier).